Leave to remain (visa) application process

 In order to use this service migrants must:

-- make a request to the Home Office through the Work Permits Desk for an application slot by completing and emailing a Tier 2 Priority Postal Request pro-forma (332kb) to the Work Permits Desk;
+- make a request to the Home Office through the Work Permits Desk for an application slot by completing and emailing a Tier 2 Priority Postal Service Request for inclusion form to the Work Permits Desk;

 - submit their completed Tier 2 Priority application form(s) and supporting documents to the Home Office by post using Royal Mail Special or Recorded Delivery within 24 hours of confirmation of an application slot from the Work Permits Desk which will provide a reference number issued by the Home Office which must be used when applying;